Ngeri Benebo

-Ngeri Setima Benebo, MFR (was born on 11 May 1955) is a Nigerian medical doctor and public health specialist.
+Ngeri Setima Benebo, MFR (born 11 May 1955) is a Nigerian medical doctor and public health specialist.
 She was, until 2015, Director General and chief executive officer of the National Environmental Standards and Regulations Enforcement Agency (NESREA).
 Her appointment was approved by the Federal Government of Nigeria in December 2006 under the administration of Chief Olusegun Obasanjo.

 Early life and education

 Born in Okrika, a port town of Rivers State, Nigeria, Benebo received her West African Senior School Certificate in 1971 after attending Methodist Girls High School Yaba.
 She proceeded to Federal School of Arts and Science for her "A" Levels obtaining the General Certificate of Education (GCE) in 1974.
 Between 1979 and 1986, she earned a Medical Doctor (MD) degree from University of Liberia's A. M. Dogliotti College of Medicine and a master's degree in public health from University of Lagos's College of Medicine.
 In 1991, she was awarded a certificate in Training and Organization Skills for senior managers at the University of London.

 Benebo is an alumnus of the National Postgraduate Medicine College of Public Health.
 She holds a certificate in Management from the Administrative Staff College of Nigeria (ASCON) Badagry.